HermanFranco/HermanFranco/README.md

 - 👋  Hi!
-I’m Herman Franco, a web developer, working remotely creating a web app to parcels administration for an agricultural company.

-I have more than 5 years of experience among different areas like digital design, digital marketing, front-end development, and my current role as full stack developer.

-On this days I have been updating myself to work with MERN, within the last weeks I have been researching, studying, creating prototypes, and coding.
+I’m Herman Franco.

 Outside of work you will find me watching or playing soccer, videogames, and sharing with my family.
 - 🌱 I’m currently learning ...
-MERN
+Cybersecurity
 - 📫 How to reach me ... herman.franco@d-hfi.com